This post was updated on January 24, 2020

 In addition to picking who reaches the bench in the first instance, legislators can gain an advantage in the courts by handpicking the judges who will or will not hear certain cases in their respective jurisdictions.
 They can do this by redrawing judicial districts, changing court jurisdiction, or by altering methods for assigning cases.

-- A bill in Kentucky (SB 2) would change which courts hear constitutional challenges to state statutes or regulations.
-The bill would allow the government defendants to request that such a challenge be heard by a randomly assigned judge from anywhere in the state rather than the Circuit Court of Franklin County, home to the state capital.
-This is likely because the Franklin County court includes a judge whom Gov. Matt Bevin called an “incompetent hack” and tried to remove from the case that struck down the governor’s pension reform law.
-SB 2 passed the Kentucky Senate over the objections of Kentucky’s Chief Justice who said the bill would have “a ruinous effect on the court of justice.”
+- A bill in Kentucky (SB 2) would have changed which courts hear constitutional challenges to state statutes or regulations.
+The bill would have allowed the government defendants to request that such a challenge be heard by a special judge selected, at random, by the chief justice of the state supreme court from anywhere in the state rather than the Circuit Court of Franklin County, home to the state capital.
+This is likely because the Franklin County Court includes a judge whom former Gov. Matt Bevin called an “incompetent hack” and tried to remove from the case that struck down the governor’s pension reform law.
+SB 2 passed the Kentucky Senate with an amendment over the objections of Kentucky’s Chief Justice who said the bill would have “a ruinous effect on the court of justice.”
+As amended, the bill would have required the clerk of the circuit court in the county in which the challenge was originally filed to select “by random lottery draw” another county in Kentucky to hear the case.
+A similar bill in Florida (SB 1630) would have required the Clerk of the Florida Supreme Court to use a “blind, random selection process” to assign constitutional challenges to circuit courts across the state.
+Currently, such challenges are filed in the state capital, Leon County, and a number of state laws have been overturned as unconstitutional by Leon County circuit judges, most recently a law making it harder for local jurisdictions to enact gun control.
+SB 1630 was approved by the Florida Senate Judiciary Committee.

 Altering Judicial Term Lengths and Limits